-Cervera Deplores the Injustice.
+Corrers Deplaces the Injustice.

-Before Admiral Cervera landed at Sanander from the steamer City of Rome last Thursday, the local authorities went on board the transport to welcome him home.
-In response to their greetings the admiral thanked them for their courtesy and said that he needed consolation after undergoing such heroic, but barren sacrifice as he and his men had experienced.
-He spoke with bitterness of the situation in which his sailors were placed.
-They had returned calmly, having done their duty, but were filled with sadness by the atmosphere of injustice which enveloped public opinion.
+Before Admiral Cervera landed at anander from the steamer City of tome last Thursday, the local authories went on board the transport to telecome him home.
+In response to heir greetings the admiral thanked hem for their courtesy and said that a needed consolation after undergoing uch heroic, but barren sacrifice as he nd his men had experienced.
+He poke with bitterness of the situation which his sailors were placed.
+They ad returned calmiy, having done their uty, but were filled with sadness by he atmosphere of injustice which enclosed public opinion.